-This easy one-bowl Gluten-Free Blueberry Muffins recipe is full of flavor with the addition of a crisp cinnamon sugar topping!
-The recipe is dairy-free but can easily be adapted with dairy ingredients, and notes on how to do this are included in the post.
+This homemade easy one-bowl Gluten-Free Blueberry Muffins recipe is full of flavor with the addition of a crisp cinnamon sugar topping!
+The recipe is dairy-free but can easily be adapted with dairy ingredients, and notes on how to do this are included in the recipe.
 With fresh or frozen blueberries, they are the perfect long-time favorite made gluten-free year-round.

 Why you'll LOVE these Gluten-Free Blueberry Muffins: